Explanation of the Point System

 Posters and Papers (10 points each)

-A clinical case report poster or paper written after graduation/licensure in Optometry will be considered, including periods of time when the candidate was a resident.
+A clinical case report poster or paper written after graduation/licensure/accreditation in optometry will be considered, including periods of time when the candidate was a resident.
 A research paper or poster completed prior to the graduation/licensure may be accepted.
 Presentations that were made at the Residents Day Program of the Academy meeting may be accepted for points as well.

 Candidates for AAO Fellowship can submit posters and papers from the organizations/meetings listed below.
 Please note that the Admittance Committee will still review each document submitted for final approval of points and you MUST be the first author listed on the poster or paper for the work to be considered.